Tips for spooky travel pics

 How do they do it?
 How can I take ghostly photos?

-Every trip can be a “ghost hunting trip,” no matter where you go, once you learn some basic techniques for capturing paranormal phenomena on camera.
 This article will teach you how.
 And better yet, I’ll show you how to snap spooky-looking photos, which to be honest are a lot more fun and picturesque than actual (or at least purported) paranormal shots, which often look like nothing special to the untrained eye.

 Each brief lesson below is illustrated by an example photograph I took during a recent ghost-hunting excursion to Virginia City, Nevada, a perfectly preserved (and entirely authentic) 19th-century Wild West town a few miles south of Reno — and famous as one of the most haunted towns in the United States.
 Virginia City is prime ghost-hunting territory, but in truth you don’t need to go to a legendary “haunted” town or building in order to start capturing spirit photographs.
 Whatever trip you’re on, wherever you go, I guarantee there will be unseen ghosts flitting about — unseen until you manage to capture them in a snapshot, that is!